csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Empirical studies of several randomized backtracking methods were done by Gomes _et al._ (2000) and Gomes and Selman (2001).
 Van Beek (2006) surveys backtracking.

-Local search in constraint satisfaction problems was popularized by the work of Kirk- patrick _et al._ (1983) on simulated annealing (see Chapter 4), which is widely used for schedul- ing problems.
+Local search in constraint satisfaction problems was popularized by the work of Kirkpatrick _et al._ (1983) on simulated annealing (see Chapter 4), which is widely used for scheduling problems.
 The min-conflicts heuristic was first proposed by Gu (1989) and was developed independently by Minton _et al._ (1992).
 Sosic and Gu (1994) showed how it could be applied to solve the 3,000,000 queens problem in less than a minute.
 The astounding success of local search using min-conflicts on the n-queens problem led to a reappraisal of the nature and prevalence of “easy” and “hard” problems.
 Peter Cheeseman _et al._ (1991) explored the difficulty of randomly generated CSPs and discovered that almost all such problems either are trivially easy or have no solutions.
 Only if the parameters of the problem generator are set in a certain narrow range, within which roughly half of the problems are solvable, do we find “hard” problem instances.
 We discuss this phenomenon further in Chapter 7.
 Konolige (1994) showed that local search is inferior to backtracking search on problems with a certain degree of local structure; this led to work that combined local search and inference, such as that by Pinkas and Dechter (1995).
 Hoos and Tsang (2006) survey local search techniques.

 Work relating the structure and complexity of CSPs originates with Freuder (1985), who showed that search on arc consistent trees works without any backtracking.
 A similar result, with extensions to acyclic hypergraphs, was developed in the database community (Beeri _et al._, 1983).
 Bayardo and Miranker (1994) present an algorithm for tree-structured CSPs that runs in linear time without any preprocessing.